passenger94/shoes3/shoesManual_redcarpet01.md

 A flow is an invisible box (or "slot") in which you place Shoes elements.
 Both flows and stacks are explained in great detail on the main [[Slots]] page.

 Flows organize elements horizontally.
-Where one would use a [[Element.stack]] to keep things stacked vertically, a flow places its contents end-to-end across the page.
+Where one would use a <span style="color:blue">stack</span>
+to keep things stacked vertically, a flow places its contents end-to-end across the page.
 Once the end of the page is reached, the flow starts a new line of elements.